 Drawing Pen Stylus

-It has been said again and again the pen is the most important part of a drawing tablet.
-So it is the right thing to discuss it first.
+It has been said again and again, the pen is the most important part of a drawing tablet and everything depends on it.
 A good pen can even make a bad tablet look good.
-Similarly, a bad pen can ruin your drawing experience and can make you hate the device.
+Similarly, a bad pen can ruin your drawing experience and can make you turn away from the device.

 The Apple pencil is the most accurate and advanced stylus out there.
 Paired with an equally capable tablet(iPad), there is no match for it.
 Although Apple has not been very clear about its specifications especially its pressure sensitivity.
 But one thing is sure, in practical uses, it outshines any other device in the market.
 There is no latency and the strokes come out perfect.
 The pencil also has a tilt recognition which works very well and does not feel gimmicky like in other devices.